 In support of its dual mission to end extreme poverty within a generation and boost shared prosperity, the World Bank Group conducts and publishes a large selection of research and knowledge products on a broad range of social and economic development issues with a focus on emerging economies.
 World Bank eLibrary is the World Bank’s official subscription-based publishing platform originally launched in 2003 and completely re-designed in 2013.
 Designed to meet the unique needs of researchers and librarians, it is focused on adding value to World Bank content through its enhanced functionality, ease of use, and many time-saving tools. eLibrary…

-NBN International (NBNi) is a full service book distributor with almost 30 years of experience meeting publishers’ needs.
+Ingram Publisher Services UK is the new name for the company previously known as NBN International.
+NBN International is a full service book distributor with almost 30 years of experience meeting publishers’ needs.
 Many NBN International clients have relied on the staff in Plymouth to handle their distribution functions for more than 20 years.
-Longstanding client relationships based on mutual trust and respect are commonplace at NBN International.
-With extensive experience of the publishing industry supply chain, well-established ecommerce systems and the resources of its US sister companies, NBNi delivers a complete end-to-end eBook service for clients with existing digital publishing programmes and those entering the digital market for the first time.
+Longstanding client relationships based on mutual trust and respect are common place at NBN International.